 - Students can delete apps and games not being used.

 - Photos and videos can take up a lot of space and often aren’t needed on the device after they are used.
-Students can use online services like Google Drive, Google Photos, or Flickr to automatically upload photos and videos, then delete them from the iPad*.
+Students can use online services like Google Drive, Google Photos, or Flickr (website, app) to automatically upload photos and videos, then delete them from the computer*.

 The first step is prevention.
 Students are responsible for keeping track of their personal belongings and should avoid leaving valuables unattended in public spaces.
 Lockers are available to safely store personal items when not in use.
 TASIS will not be held responsible in the event that any personal items are lost, stolen or damaged.

-Typically a full charge is more than enough to get through an entire day of use, so students should fully charge their iPads every night to be ready for the next day.
-Learn more about maximizing your iPad’s battery life here.
+Typically for modern computers, a full charge is more than enough to get through an entire day of use, so students should fully charge their computers every night to be ready for the next day.

-One of the opportunities a 1:1 iPad program gives us is the ability to use less paper and share work in a digital format.
-In the case that printed work is needed, students can email files to themselves or upload them to Google Drive, then use a home or TASIS computer to print.
+One of the opportunities a 1:1 computing program gives us is the ability to use less paper and share work in a digital format.
+In the case that printed work is needed, students can print at home, or email files to themselves or upload them to Google Drive, then use a TASIS computer to print.

 Feel free to contact our Pre-K to 8 Learning Technologies Coordinator, Tim Venchus, with any questions you may have.
 He can be reached by email at firstname.lastname@example.org or in person during the school day.